callum-hart/immutable-styles/docsNext/recipies/sharingStyles.md

 ];
 ```

-We can use the same approach for the different UI states:
+The same approach can be applied to the different UI states.
+Common styles for each state can be assigned to its own mixin:

 ```jsx
 /** @jsx createStyle */